tektronix/keithley/Instrument_Examples/Model_4200A/KXCI_Examples/README.md

 # KXCI

 These examples are for external control of the 4200A with the KXCI application running on it and using a PC.
+For more information on how to set up and use KXCI for remote control of the 4200A, see the application note **[Controlling the Keithley 4200A-SCS Parameter Analyzer Using the External Control Interface (KXCI) and Python 3](https://www.tek.com/en/documents/application-note/controlling-the-4200a-scs-parameter-analyzer-using-kxci-and-python-3)**

 ## Directory